-- a) Request SAY review all the MPP claims for the entire fiscal period, account for differences between expenses claimed and allowable expenses, and return unallowable and/or unsupported grant funds claimed. - b) Ensure that SAY is aware of OMB financial record keeping cost principles for non-profit organizations.
+- a) Recover the over claimed amount from SAY. - b) Ensure that SAY is aware of the requirements of OMB financial record keeping cost principles for non-profit organizations.

 HSD Management concurs and will send an official letter to SAY, HSD is already working with SAY on these findings.